Legionella Checks: Reducing The Risks in Washrooms

 What is Legionella?

-Legionella is a bacteria commonly found in water and can lead to Legionnaires Disease, a lung infection similar to pneumonia, that can be fatal.
-The Legionella bacteria multiply in temperatures between 20°C and 45°C where nutrients are available.
+Legionella is a bacterium commonly found in water and can cause Legionnaires' disease, a lung infection similar to pneumonia that can be fatal.
+The Legionella bacteria multiply in temperatures between 20°C and 45°C, where nutrients are available.
 The bacteria are dormant below 20°C and do not survive temperatures above 60°C.

 Legionnaires' Disease

-Legionella bacteria can cause Legionnaires’ Disease and is contracted by inhaling airborne water droplets and vapours that contain the bacteria.
-This can come from things like hot and cold water outlets, like showers and spray taps, or hydrotherapy baths and whirlpools and even some air conditioning units.
+Legionella bacteria can cause Legionnaires’ Disease and are contracted by inhaling airborne water droplets and vapours that contain the bacteria.
+This can come from sources such as hot and cold water outlets, showers and spray taps, hydrotherapy baths and whirlpools, and even some air conditioning units.

 Anyone can contract Legionnaires’ Disease, but the elderly, smokers, people with respiratory problems, kidney disease and cancer are more at risk.
-However, it is not contageious and can't be spread from person to person.
+However, it is not contagious and cannot be spread from person to person.

 Health and Safety Requirements